ossobv/asterisklint/README.rst

 .. image:: https://bettercodehub.com/edge/badge/ossobv/asterisklint

-Asterisklint is a suite of tools to check syntax of your Asterisk PBX configuration files.
+AsteriskLint is a suite of tools to check syntax of your Asterisk PBX configuration files.

 Alright, enough talking.
-Some examples please.
+Some examples please!

+For an online example see `<https://asterisklint.osso.pub/>`_.
+For CLI examples, keep reading:

 Invocation